PastyPurpleTrolls/game-contest-server/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-In order to run certain docker commands  without sudo users need to be added to the docker group.
+In order to run certain docker commands  without sudo, users need to be added to the docker group.
 If the docker group hasn't been created go ahead and make it.
 After that add any users you need to the group.
 The**$USER** is replaced with their username.
 The user will need to log out and back in for the changes to take affect.

 ```bash
 sudo groupadd docker